ms609/Rogue/README.md

 Install the development version from GitHub with `devtools::install_github("ms609/Rogue", args="--recursive")`.
-(Requires '[git](https://git-scm.com/)' to be installed and included in your PATH system environment variable.)
+(Requires [git](https://git-scm.com/) to be installed and added to your PATH system environment variable.)

 # Citing 'Rogue'

-If you find this package useful in your work, Please consider citing Smith (2021).
+If you find this package useful in your work, please consider citing Smith (2021).

 To cite the underlying methods, please cite Aberer _et al._ (2013) ('RogueNaRok')